-The Fund monitors its VBI on a quarterly basis and the Fund has set the Defined Benefit category's shortfall limit at 97%.
+The Fund monitors its VBI on a quarterly basis and the Fund has set the Defined Benefit category's shortfall limit at 98% from 26 July 2024 (previously 97%).

-In the event that the Fund Actuary determines that there is a shortfall based on the above requirement, the Fund's participating employers (including [Employer name]) are required to make an employer contribution to cover the shortfall.
+In the event that the Fund Actuary determines that there is a shortfall based on the above AASB 119 148 (b) requirement, the Fund's participating employers (including [Employer name]) are required to make an employer contribution to cover the shortfall.
 The methodology used to allocate the shortfall was agreed in 1997 to fairly and reasonably apportion the shortfall between the participating employers.